diana-shyrokikh/airport-api-service/README.md

 7. Check your order information

 #### Non-authenticated user required:
-1. Create an account using only email address and password
+1. Create an account using only an email address and password
-2. Log in with a JSON web token
+2. Login with a JSON web token

 <b>Please note</b>:
 Any service information can only be deleted from the admin page